-EGI-InSPIRE partners or RPs that are Council members contribute resources from 42 countries.
-However, 12 countries contribute resources through Resource Infrastructure Providers that are non-EGI-InSPIRE partners but are fully integrated with the EGI Services Infrastructure.
-These are:
+In 42 countries resources are directly contributed by EGI-InSPIRE partners or RPs that are Council members.
+On the other hand, 12 countries contribute resources through Resource Infrastructure Providers that are non-EGI-InSPIRE partners but are fully integrated with the EGI Services Infrastructure.